 What kind of activities will you be doing?

 While this walk is not just for families, it's a great option for children interested in exploring and nature.
 Depending on the children's learning styles we may do drawings, treasure hunt and act as nature detectives.
-Each docent is equipped with tools and techniques.
+Each guide is equipped with tools and techniques.

 Is the garden accessible?